Farmland is one of the oldest asset classes in the history of investments, and it’s also among the most valuable.

 In the past, farmland values have kept up with inflation, with a 70 percent correlation with the Consumer Price Index (CPI) and a 79.8 percent correlation with the Producer Price Index (PPI).
 This is because as the cost of food rises, farmers can charge in higher prices, and subsequently farm land values increase as well.
 By comparison, stocks aren’t always a good hedge against inflation since higher inflation tends to increase borrowing costs, raise production costs, and decrease standards of living—all while reducing investor expectations on earnings growth, which places downward pressure on the stock market.

 6. Investing in farmland supports local economies.

-By comparison, investing in stocks is unlikely to have as significant a social impact.
+By comparison, investing in stocks on Wall Street is unlikely to have as significant a social impact.
 Publicly traded companies are for-profit, and even those who value and promote social impact are driven by their bottom line.
 Plus, investors typically purchase stocks from other investors, so buying stocks doesn’t necessarily support a company or its mission directly.

 7. Investing in farmland is easier than ever.

 While a reported 55 percent of Americans own stocks, only an estimated 1.5 million Americans—less than 0.5 percent of the U.S. population—own farmland or have made a farmland investment.